Judy (film): Plot

 In 1939, 16-year-old Judy Garland is told by Metro-Goldwyn-Mayer studio head Louis B. Mayer on the set of The Wizard of Oz, that she has a gift other girls do not.
 Her singing talent is nearly unmatched while she is able to surpass the success of Shirley Temple as a Hollywood child star.
-As her career takes off, Judy is forced by a ruthless studio minder to take amphetamines against her will; one such instance occurs during her date with Mickey Rooney.
-She is even denied permission to sleep due to the demanding schedule.
-Responding to Judy's criticisms, Mayer explains that she is exhausted by her working hours; even using emotional and physical intimidation to keep her in line.
+As her career takes off, Judy is forced by a ruthless studio minder to take amphetamines against her will and one such instance occurs during her date with Mickey Rooney.
+She is even denied permission to sleep due to her demanding schedule.
+When Judy protests that she is exhausted, Mayer emotionally and physically intimidates her to keep her in line.

 In her forties, Judy has been performing with Lorna and Joey, her two children from her marriage to Sidney Luft, her third husband.
 Later, the trio try to check into their hotel but are turned away for previous nonpayment.
 Because of this, Judy is forced to return home to Sidney, who has since divorced her.

-At a party, Judy meets nightclub owner Mickey Deans, and they become friends.
-In 1968, she is told by her agent of England being free to host her upcoming performances, but that the U.S. reception to her has cooled due to her performance unreliability and moodiness.
-She decides to embark for there, leaving Lorna and Joey with Sidney, which is difficult for her.
+At a party, Judy meets nightclub owner Mickey Deans and they become friends.
+In 1968, she is told by her agent that she has an opportunity for a series of engagements in England, but that the U.S. reception to her has cooled due to her unreliability and moodiness.
+She decides to embark for England, leaving Lorna and Joey with Sidney, while promising that she will make enough money to buy a house for the three of them.

 While in England, substance abuse keeps Judy from performing reliably.
+She also has an onstage flashback to Mayer molesting her by luring her to a secluded place and rubbing her chest.
 She is late to her London premiere and assistants are called upon to check on her health and fix her make-up.
 The fans are enthusiastic and her performance is excellent.
-During the show, she starts to sing the "Clang, clang, clang..." lyrics to "The Trolley Song" to loud applause.